Basel's dance of death:

 All this is imitated by Hollar and Deuchar.

-Scharffenberg has looked at Basel's dance of death (picture to the right) and
+Scharffenberg has looked at Basel's dance of death (picture to the left) and

 has replaced the drum with a skull.